Concurrent Receipt: CRDP vs CRSC

 Your branch's process can change, so confirm the current form and mailing/fax/email details on your branch's CRSC page before you send.

 Once you qualify for both, DFAS automatically pays the larger benefit.
-Each December they mail an open-season election letter.
+Around the turn of the year they mail an open-season election letter, and the election window itself runs through January (the 2026 window was January 1-31).
 Read it: CRSC is tax-free, CRDP is taxable, so the bigger gross number is not always the bigger take-home.
 Run both against your tax situation before you check the box.

 The catch (one honest watch-out)